Gautham25/Spatial-Querying-using-SIMBA-Spark/README.md

 # Spatial-Querying-using-SIMBA-Spark

+#Some of the data files are too big for github hence cannot be uploaded here

 First, unzip the project folder.
 Then go into the project folder.
 Run sbt package

 Second, go into the spark folder